-ownership, or the customer acceptance, but most frequently upon shipment where the customer obtains physical possession of the goods.
-The majority of the Company's revenue is recorded at a point in time.
+Revenue Recognition - The Company recognizes revenue from contracts with customers using the five step model prescribed in ASC 606.
+Revenue is recognized from the sale of products or services when obligations under the terms of the contract are satisfied and control of promised goods or services have transferred to the customer.
+Control is transferred when the customer has the ability to direct the use of and obtain benefits from the goods or services.
+Revenue is measured at the amount of consideration the Company expects to be paid in exchange for goods or services.
+A substantial portion of the Company's revenue is recorded at a point in time.
 Sales recognized over time are generally accounted for using an input measure to determine progress completed at the end of the period.
 Sales for service contracts generally are recognized as the services are provided.
 For agreements with multiple performance obligations, judgment is required to determine whether performance obligations specified in these agreements are distinct and should be accounted for as separate revenue transactions for recognition purposes based on the standalone selling price of each performance obligation.
 The primary method used to estimate a standalone selling price is the price observed in standalone sales to customers for the same product or service.
 We consider the contractual consideration payable by the customer and assesses variable consideration that may affect the total transaction price.
-Variable consideration is included in the estimated transaction price when there is a basis to reasonably estimate the amount, including whether the estimate should be constrained in order to avoid a significant reversal of revenue in a future period.
+Variable consideration is included in the estimated transaction price when there is a basis to reasonably estimate the amount, including whether the estimates should be constrained in order to avoid a significant reversal of revenue in a future period.
 These estimates are based on historical experience, anticipated performance under the terms of the contract and our best judgment at the time.

 Inventories - Inventories are stated at the lower of cost or net realizable value.
 Cost of inventories is generally determined by the average cost and the first-in, first-out ("FIFO") methods and includes material, labor and overhead related to the manufacturing process.
 Because the Company sells products that are installed on airframes that can be in-service for 25 or more years, it must keep a supply of such products on hand while the airframes are in use.
 Where management estimated that the net realizable value was below cost or determined that future demand was lower than current inventory levels, based on historical experience, current and projected market demand, current and projected volume trends and other relevant current and projected factors associated with the current economic conditions, a reduction in inventory cost to estimated net realizable value was made by recording a provision included in cost of sales.
 Additionally, management believes that the Company's estimates of excess and obsolete inventory are reasonable and material changes in future estimates or assumptions used to calculate our estimate is unlikely.
 However, actual results may differ materially from the estimates and additional provisions may be required in the future.
-A 10% change in our excess and obsolete inventory reserve at September 30, 2022 would not have a material impact on our results.
+A 10% change in our excess and obsolete inventory reserve at September 30, 2023 would not have a material impact on our results.
 In accordance with industry practice, all inventories are classified as current assets as all inventories are available and necessary to support current sales, even though a portion of the inventories may not be sold within one year.